Chitrank-Dixit/Important-Programmes/README.md

-On-Python
+Important-Programmes
 =========

-This is the My Python Repository ranging Implementation from Fundamental Algorithm to Artificial Intelligence and Swarm Intelligence.
+The following repository consists of all the Fundamental Algorithm to Artificial Intelligence and Swarm Intelligence based Algorithm implementation.
+The repository also consists the programs from various programming languages.